Owner/operator of Muscle Elements, Marni has has been a Registered Massage Therapist for over 19 years.

-Carleen graduated from the MacEwan University Acupuncture program in 2006 and has been practicing as a Registered Acupuncturist (RAc.) since.
-She continued her education with courses with AcuSport Education & Sports Medicine Acupuncture and is also a Certified Lactation Counsellor (CLC).
+Carleen graduated from the MacEwan University Acupuncture program in 2006 and has been practicing as a Doctor of Acupuncture (D.Ac) and a Registered Acupuncturist (R.Ac) since then.
+She continued her education with courses with AcuSport Education & Sports Medicine Acupuncture and is also a Lactation Counsellor (LC).
 Over the past decade, she has focused on treating musculoskeletal health, mental health and wellness, endocrine disorders, pre- and post-natal care, birth, and fertility.

 She works as a Registered Acupuncturist because she loves people and has always been drawn to helping others.
 She loves working at Muscle Elements because she works alongside a group of health professionals who are just as invested in helping others, and who get just as excited when they achieve progress with their clients.
 It makes coming to work very easy.
 Best of all, she can facilitate a person’s path to the understanding of their personal health through her own passion for health and wellness.